Why do this problem?

 "For each pair, can you work out when each expression is bigger?"
 Hand out the worksheet: Which Is Bigger?

 Again, give students time to work on this in pairs, making sure they are ready to justify their answers using the insights they have gained.

-, set them to work on the challenges offered in the problem.
-One nice way to round off the task could be to set up a graph plotting program (Geogebra
+, set them to work on the challenges offered at the bottom of the problem.
+One nice way to round off the task could be to plot the graphs on a computer (perhaps using Desmos

 Is one expression always bigger?